Admission Limits (Numerus Clausus)

 There are no waitlists beyond the specific process in which the student’s application is being considered.
 Wait time is also never determined in advance; it is always recalculated based on the current admissions process.

 A student cannot enroll in a combination bachelor’s degree program until the combination of the core subject and module(s) is complete, meaning that the student has been accepted into both the core subject and the module(s).

-Applicants who have not initially been admitted to the desired study program may be successful after all via the Nachrückverfahren, the process used by the university to fill vacancies with replacement candidates.
+Applicants who have not initially been admitted to their desired study program may be successful after all via the Nachrückverfahren, the process used by the university to fill vacancies with replacement candidates.
 This kind of process takes place automatically in any case in which applicants who have been admitted do not accept their study placements, which means those spots become available again.
 If applicants entered in the Nachrückverfahren then also do not accept their admission, leaving placements still available, those spots are finally awarded by lottery to applicants who have submitted a lottery application in due time prior to the start of the semester.

 Lottery applications for these kinds of placements, whether they have become available again or are still available, can also be submitted if the student is already enrolled, if his or her application has been denied, or if the student has never applied before.
-The number of lottery applications is unlimited.
+The number of lottery applications is one.
 For combination bachelor’s degree programs, however, students can only enroll if they have been admitted to a complete combination (including admission via lottery), as mentioned above.

 Before applying to study at Freie Universität Berlin, prospective students should obtain detailed information on the language skills that may be required.